Mou1z/UI-Generator-Language/README.md

 # UI Generator Language
-A wrapper language which translates to C++ code and utilized GTK/Cairo to draw shapes on the screen.
-The language supports variables, events and keybinds, making the output fairly interactive.
+A wrapper language which translates to C++ code and utilizes GTK/Cairo to draw shapes on the screen.
+The language supports variables, events and keybinds, making the output program interactive.

 ### Example Script:
 ```